douglasgreen/outlines/society/countries/india.en.md

 ## Conclusion: The Continuing Evolution of India

-Give a conclusion: the continuing evolution of india, while discussing the following topics:
+Give a conclusion: the continuing evolution of India, while discussing the following topics:
 * Reflecting on India's Past, Present, and Future
 * The Ever-changing Mosaic of Indian Society
 * India's Global Impact and Potential